 And so it goes.

 2020 continues its endless slog into the dark night of the soul that has been thrust upon us by the ruthlessness of nature, the cruelty of fate, and the incompetence of man.
-I would say its unprecedented but by this point so much truly strange and bizarre things have happened I’m pretty sure everything’s just precedented now.
-If the seventh seal were to be broken and a seven headed, twelve horned dragon fell flaming from the sky I’m confident the public would look up, give a collective shrug and say, “Pfft, figures.”
+I would say it’s unprecedented but by this point, so many truly strange and bizarre things have happened I’m pretty sure everything’s just precedented now.
+If the seventh seal were to be broken and a seven-headed, twelve-horned dragon fell flaming from the sky I’m confident the public would look up, give a collective shrug and say, “Pfft, figures.”

 To be fair the relentless awful does seem to have leveled off a bit into a soft drone humming away in the background as we attempt to wrestle normal back from whatever hell it was condemned to a few months back.
 And amid the sickness, selfishness, and death we can see – faintly – off in the distance a light at the end of the tunnel.

 That being said as I write this we are about two weeks away from a national election that will decide if that light is in fact the emergence from darkness or a train rushing full speed toward us.
 At this point still too early to tell.